How to Enable Cluster Autoscaler for a DigitalOcean Kubernetes Cluster

 doctl kubernetes cluster node-pool update mycluster mypool --auto-scale --min-nodes 1 --max-nodes 10

-To disable autoscaling on an existing node pool, navigate to your cluster in the Kubernetes section of the control panel, then click on the Resources tab.
-Click on the three dots to reveal the option to resize the node pool manually or enable autoscaling.
+To disable autoscaling on an existing node pool, navigate to your cluster in the Kubernetes section of the control panel, then click the Resources tab.
+Click the three dots to reveal the option to resize the node pool manually or enable autoscaling.

-Select Resize or Autoscale, and a modal window opens prompting for configuration details.
+Select Resize or Autoscale, and a window opens prompting for configuration details.
 Select Fixed size and configure the number of nodes you want to assign to the pool.

 To disable autoscaling, run an update